ec-jrc/SMDRM/libdrm/README.md

 * `text`: the textual information for annotation
 * `lang`: (optional) the language of the text field

-The `DisasterEvent` Python class in `libdrm.datamodel` module structures events by enforcing a specific data model.
+The `DisasterEventModel` Python class in `libdrm.datamodels` module structures events by enforcing a specific data model.
 Import the class in any microservice to ensure the data consistency and to enable useful class methods to interact with an event.